camicroscope/tfjs-models/Classification Sample Models/ICIAR18_data_IRRCNN_model/README.md

 The image dataset is composed of high-resolution (2048 x 1536 pixels), uncompressed, and annotated H&E stain images from the ICIAR 2018 BACH Challenge.

+Each image is labeled with one of four classes: i) normal tissue, ii) benign lesion, iii) in situ carcinoma and iv) invasive carcinoma.

 Patch Size used : 128 X 128

 Image Format : RGB